NABC Recycled Rides® Resources

-- All Fees: title, registration, emission, (ad valorem in GA) etc. (unless otherwise arranged)
+- All Fees: title, registration, emission, (ad valorem where applicable) etc. (unless otherwise arranged)

 - Paying the sales tax as calculated by your state/province (check with your local Department of Motor Vehicles for tax exemptions as some states/provinces have provisions for vehicles given/received as a gift).
 Some states have required minimum amounts to be paid.

 - Insurance coverage

 Please remember that the recipient is legally required to obtain and continue insurance coverage.

 Questions?
 Contact NABC Recycled Rides® Program Manager Dale Ross at email@example.com